Relay.app vs. n8n

 These are two of the best workflow automation tools out there.
 But they're built for very different people.

 n8n is an open-source, developer-first automation platform.
-It has over 400 integrations, self-hosting, JavaScript/Python code nodes, and execution-based pricing that works for workflows.
-If your team thinks in APIs, webhooks, and JSON, then n8n will give you incredible power and flexibility.
+It has over 400 integrations, self-hosting via Docker, JavaScript/Python code nodes, and execution-based pricing that keeps costs predictable.
+With the release of n8n 2.0, it's gotten meaningful upgrades around security, scalability, and governance.
+If your team thinks in APIs, webhooks, and JSON, n8n will give you incredible power and flexibility.

 Here's the TL;DR: